-As you know, I love exploring the Île-de-France region, well, actually let’s broaden that idea, I love exploration in general.
-A little curiosity that pushes me to go everywhere, even if it’s nearby, even if we think we know it, whether it’s attractive or not in the eyes of others.
-As far as attractions go, we can’t say that Versailles is lacking… Yet, I still love spending a nice day in Versailles on the weekend.
-Even in the midst of tour buses, even if I have to take the RER or the car to get there, even if, even if…
+As you know, I love exploring the Ile-de-France region—or actually, let’s be broader with that idea: I just love exploration in general.
+A little curiosity drives me to go everywhere, even if it’s nearby, even if you think you already know it, whether it’s considered an attraction by others or not.
+Well, on the attraction front, you can’t exactly say Versailles is lacking… Yet, I still always love going to spend a little day in Versailles on the weekend.
+Even in the middle of tour buses from China, even if I have to take the RER or drive to get there, even if, even if…

 Table of Contents